Angelo Antonio Frari

 Angelo Antonio Frari (Croat.
-Anđeo Antun) (1780 – 1865) was a Dalmatian physician, who served as the municipal physician and the head of the lazaretto of Split, province of Spalato (1806–1821), the protomedicus, and the president of the Maritime Health Magistrate of Venice (1835–1843), famous epidemiologist and historian of medicine.
+Anđeo Antun) (1780 – 1865) was a Dalmatian medical doctor, who served as the municipal physician and the head of the lazaretto of Split, province of Spalato (1806–1821), the protomedicus, and the president of the Maritime Health Magistrate of Venice (1835–1843), famous epidemiologist and historian of medicine.

 Origins

 Angelo Frari came from an illustrious medical family from Venetian Dalmatia's Sebenico (today Šibenik, Croatia).
 His father Giuseppe Frari came from Treviso to Sebenico, where he became the chief municipal physician and the author of the first work on rabies written in Dalmatia, published in 1782 in Ancona: Riflessioni teorico-mediche sopra una grave malattia, l'istoria della quale farà vedere li sintomi che precedettero (...)
 (Ancona, Presso Pietro Ferri 1783).
 His brother Sebastiano was also the chief municipal physician of Sebenico, as well as his nephew Luigi Frari, who was also the mayor of Šibenik.
 His son Michele Carlo Frari was an illustrious professor of obstetrics at the University of Padua.